Philippines, Asia's priciest, eyes new stock market peaks in 2013

 Over the last 90 days, broker recommendations have not changed materially, with the average rating score improving marginally to 2.39 from 2.47, with 1 being a strong buy.

-While equity mutual funds invested in Southeast Asia have begun to look elsewhere for value [ID:nL4N09S31X], with their sights set on China and India, there has been no aggressive foreign selling in the Philippines.
+While equity mutual funds invested in Southeast Asia have begun to look elsewhere for value, with their sights set on China and India, there has been no aggressive foreign selling in the Philippines.

 NET FOREIGN BUYING